MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 1. From the main menu, choose **Advanced** and then select **Add required objects**.

 1. A panel will appear, select **OK** to continue.
-After a few moments you will see a message that the required objects have been successfully added to the solution.
+After a few moments, you'll see a message that the required objects have been successfully added to the solution.

 ## Export solution from source environment